aissaei/randomlyordered.github.io/_posts/2021-03-19-Top-10-received-their-1400-stimulus-check-how-about-you.md

 Gross income is pretty much all the wages, money, bonuses, capital gains, IRA distribution, etc. you receive/earn in a year.
 There are many different ways to earn money such as W-2, self-employed and business.

 # Specific deductions
-People, especially rich people, use all possible tax deductions and credits to save their wealth.
+People, specially rich people, use all possible tax deductions and credits to save their wealth.
 Rich people have many backdoors (they also have money to hire great CPAs) to do so.
 I will get to techniques they use to ditch tax system in future posts.
 Let's look at the possible deductions that reduce the AGI.

 {% include image.html url="/assets/img/adjustment.png" description="Fig 2.
 Schedule 1 (source IRS)" %}